geertjanw/ojet-training/README.md

 ## Day 3 Miscellaneous

+In this part, we're going to add functionality to let the user switch from one language to another, in this case, from English to Arabic and back.

 ### Adding a Language Switcher with RTL Support

 1. In 'index.html', find the responsive toolbar, oj-toolbar, and add new items to it for switching languages.
 Above the 'Preferences' oj-option, add the following: